Building a Just Legal System

 • brochures, court forms, and self-help materials to help people navigate our justice system;

-• websites with accessible legal information available to all Oregonians; and
+• a website with accessible legal information available to all Oregonians; and

 • resources to help stabilize families and prevent a further slide into poverty.